SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

 With these in place I could declare `translate :: RNASeq -> ProteinSeq` in lieu of `translate :: String -> String` to indicate that the expected behavior is meaningful for particular `Strings` values, not `String` values in general.
-Yet since these type declarations are fundamentally equvialent there is no impediment to using just any `String` value: Here's some weird behavior that is possible using our type synonym system:
+Yet since these declarations are fundamentally equivalent, we are still able to do some weird things that it might be best to prevent:

 {% highlight haskell %}
-ghci> let mydna = "GATTACA" :: DNASeq ghci> let mypro = "ALGLYSW" :: ProteinSeq ghci> mydna ++ mypro  -- we can concatenate, but what does it mean?
+ghci> let mydna = "GATTACA" :: DNASeq ghci> let mypro = "ALGLYSW" :: ProteinSeq ghci> mydna ++ mypro  -- we can concatenate, but what kind of molecule is that?!
 "GATTACAALGYLSW"
-ghci> :t mydna ++ mypro  -- how does ghci repesent the result type? mydna ++ mypro :: [DNABase] ghci> :t mypro ++ mydna  -- it depends on the order! mypro ++ mydna :: [AminoAcid]
+ghci> :t mydna ++ mypro  -- result type of concatenation in ghci? mydna ++ mypro :: [DNABase] ghci> :t mypro ++ mydna  -- it depends on the order! mypro ++ mydna :: [AminoAcid]